grawlinson/je-201/README.md

 [Daniel Walz][7] - GUI for JUCE versions of the plugin was created using the `foleys_gui_magic` library.

+## License

+The main project is `GPL-3.0-only` (unsure if "GPL3" refers to `GPL-3.0-only` or `GPL-3.0-or-later`), whereas all external libraries are licensed under their respective licenses.

 [0]: https://github.com/jatinchowdhury18/AnalogTapeModel
 [1]: https://github.com/Chowdhury-DSP/chowdsp_wdf
 [2]: https://journals.tubitak.gov.tr/elektrik/vol11/iss3/3/